Filing a trademark is easy.

 – foreseeable conflicts with earlier rights: applicant files without having done an earlier rights search and wrongly believes that the Patent and Trademark Office has endorsed using his trademark by registering it,

-– applicant files a trademark application in the wrong class, such as a trademark in class 35 for the services “advertising”, because he conducts advertising of its product or services as part of his marketing strategy.
+– applicant files a trademark application in the wrong class, such as a trademark in class 35 for the services “advertising”, because he conducts advertising of its product or services as part of his own business’ marketing strategy.
+Or a retailer files a trademark for the goods that he is re-selling, without putting his business name on the goods, while he should file a trademark in class 35 for “retail services”.

 – trademark application is filed under the wrong applicant,